-1. Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
+Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
 To what extent does this need or problem exist in the Town of Richmond?
 Facilitate communication among neighbors, town government, local businesses and nonprofits.

-2. Program Summary:
+2. Program Summary: a.

-a.
 Identify the target/recipients of program services.
 Specify the number of Town residents your program will serve during the fiscal year and explain the basis upon which this number is calculated.
 Indicate any eligibility requirements your program has with respect to age, gender, income or residence.

-The Richmond FPF has served the vast majority of all Town residents since its inception in 2006.
+The Richmond FPF has served the vast majority of all Town residents since its inception in 2006. b.

-b.
 Identify what is to be accomplished or what change will occur from participating in the program.
 How will people be better off as a result of participating in the program?
 Describe the steps you take to make the project known to the public, and make the program accessible and inclusive?
 Participating on the Richmond FPF often leads folks to feel more connected to their neighbors and to become more involved in their local community.
-It's available to anyone who can use a web browser or emai a.
+It's available to anyone who can use a web browser or email.
+3. Program Funding:a.
 Identify how Town funds, specifically, will be used (i.e., funds will provide "X" amount of units of service.)
-General support b.
+General support. b.
 List the other agencies to whom you are submitting a request for funds for this program and the amount requested.
 How would this program be modified should revenues be lost?

-3. Program Funding:

 FPF requests funding from VT towns that get significant value from this free service.
-If the Town of Richmond withholds its annual \$100 contribution, then we'll likely run a deficit of that amount for 2020.

-C. ORGANIZATIONAL CAPACITY

-we've been growing and improving steadily
+If the Town of Richmond withholds its annual \$100 contribution, then we'll likely run a deficit of that amount for 2019.
+C. ORGANIZATIONAL CAPACITY Describe your agency's capability to provide the program including its history, previous experience providing this service, management structure and staff expertise.
+EPE has been providing this free service in all of Chittenden County for 12 years and we've been growing and improving steadily.

 2. How will you assess whether/how program participants are better off?
 Describe how you will assess program outcomes.
 Your description should include: what (what kind of data), how (method/tool for collecting the data), from whom (source of data) and when (timing of data collection).
 We track and study member usage data, member survey responses, and other indicators.

-3. Summarize or attach program and or service assessments conducted in the past two years.
+Summarize or attach program and or service assessments conducted in the past two years.
 See attached member survey results summary.
 4. Does your organization have a strategic plan and a strategic planning process in place?
-Yes - If yes, please attach your plan.

-The strategic plan should include a mission statement, goals, steps to achieve the goals, and measures that assess the accomplishments of the goals.
+Yes If yes, please attach your plan.
+The strategic plan should include a mission statement, goals, action steps to achieve the goals, and measures that assess the accomplishments of the goals.
 5. What is the authorized size of your board of directors?
 How many meetings were held by the board last year?
 I, the undersigned, confirm the information contained herein is accurate and can be verified as such.
 I understand and agree that if the requested funds are approved, the disbursement of funds are subject to all conditions established by the Richmond Selectboard.

-Signature of Applicant

-Date9/16/2020

-Sarah Adorisio, Business Manager Print Name of Applicant and Title
+Signature of ApplicantDateDate Michael Wood-Lewis, co-founder and president Print Name of Applicant and Title